 Clearly the picture and sound are outstanding as it’s a brand new film but what else do you get when you purchase the Blu-ray version?

 - Audio Commentary with Director Adam Wingard and Writer Simon Barrett

 - Never-ending Night: The making of Blair Witch (6 Part Documentary)

 If you love the Blair Witch the extras have you covered with behind the scenes content lasting way longer the film itself.

-Blair Witch (2016) is available now on Blu-ray priced £8 (as of date of review)
+Blair Witch (2016) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster with trailer…